American Culture Coach

 Do not copy or reproduce the photos on this page without permission.

-University of California at Berkeley, B.A. in English Literature
+University of California at Berkeley, Bachelor of Arts in English Literature

 Cornell University, Master of Arts in English literature